Slideshow and Lesson Delivery Tools

 Create and edit sophisticated screencasts without breaking the bank

-Bottom line: This is the most flexible screencasting tool, but it requires patience -- and perhaps a subscription -- to unlock all of its possibilities.
+Bottom Line: This is the most flexible screencasting tool, but it requires patience -- and perhaps a subscription -- to unlock all of its possibilities.

 Screencastify

-Easy screen-recording tool facilitates outside-the-box instruction
+Screen-recording tool facilitates outside-of-the-box instruction

-Bottom line: This is an instructional tool that could reinvent classroom workflow, especially for classrooms in the Google ecosystem.
+Bottom Line: This is an instructional tool that could reinvent classroom workflow, especially for classrooms in the Google ecosystem.

 VEED